jy0000/fritter-backend/README.md

 - `404` if the incognitoId is invalid

 **Notes**
-All sessions deleted when user logs out
+All sessions deleted when user logs out (sessions don't delete when server crashes and they did not log out)
 </details>